On Interim Envy-Free Allocation Lotteries

 Randomness is an important design tool for mechanisms that compute solutions in matching allocation instances.
-In a slightly different context than ours~(e.g., see~\cite{HZ79}), agents are assumed to have ordinal preferences on the items.
-Mechanisms such as the probabilistic serial rule~\cite{BM01} introduce randomness to avoid the discrimination between agents, and achieve ex-ante fairness guarantees for all cardinal valuations that are compatible to the ordinal preferences.
-Other rules in this line of research include random priority~\cite{AS98}, vigilant eating~\cite{AB20}, and several extensions of the probabilistic serial rule~\cite{BCKM13}.
+In a slightly different context than ours~(e.g., see~\citep*{HZ79}), agents are assumed to have ordinal preferences on the items.
+Mechanisms such as the probabilistic serial rule~\citep*{BM01} introduce randomness to avoid discrimination between agents, and achieve ex-ante fairness guarantees for all cardinal valuations that are compatible to the ordinal preferences.
+Other rules in this line of research include random priority~\citep*{AS98}, vigilant eating~\citep*{AB20}, and several extensions of the probabilistic serial rule~\citep*{BCKM13}.

 Previous work on subsidy minimization has focused on envy-freeness as the solution concept.
 The objective is to compute an allocation and appropriate payments to the agents so that agents are non-envious for the combinations of payments and bundles of items they receive.
-The work of Maskin~\cite{Maskin1987} seems to be the first treatment of the problem, without optimizing subsidies though.
-The notion of envy-freeability refers to an allocation that can become envy-free when paired with appropriate payments.
-Halpern and Shah~\cite{HS19} present a characterization that indicates that envy-freeability is strongly connected to a no-positive-cycle property in an appropriately defined envy graph.
+The work of \citet{Maskin1987} seems to be the first treatment of the problem, although without optimizing subsidies.
+The notion of envy-freeability refers to an allocation that can become envy-free when paired with appropriate payments. \citet{HS19} present a characterization that indicates that envy-freeability is strongly connected to a no-positive-cycle property in an appropriately defined envy graph.
 Alternatively, envy-freeable allocations maximize the utilitarian social welfare with respect to all bundle redistributions among the agents.
-Among other results, Halpern and Shah~\cite{HS19} aim to bound the amount of subsidies assuming that all agent valuations are in $[0,1]$.
-They conjecture that subsidies of $n-1$ suffice; an even stronger version of the conjecture is proved by Brustle et al.~\cite{BDN+20}.
-Complexity results for subsidy minimization are presented by Caragiannis and Ioannidis~\cite{CI20}.
-Another study that blends fairness (including envy-freeness) with payments is the work of Chevaleyre et al.~\cite{CEM17} on distributed allocations of items.
+Among other results, \citet{HS19} aim to bound the amount of subsidies assuming that all agent valuations are in $[0,1]$.
+They conjecture that subsidies of $n-1$ suffice; an even stronger version of the conjecture is proved by \citet{BDN+20}.
+Complexity results for subsidy minimization are presented by \citet{CI20}.
+Another study that blends fairness (including envy-freeness) with payments is the work of \citet{CEM17} on distributed allocations of items.